 See related: Best cards for home improvement

-CPA and founder of Money Done Right Logan Allec used a similar strategy a few years ago when he turned spring expenses from some of his rental properties into a big sign-up bonus.
+CPA and founder of Money Done Right Logan Allec used a similar strategy a few years ago when he turned spring expenses from some of his rental properties into a big welcome bonus.

-The card’s current offer is the same as it was when he applied: Spend $2,000 within three months of account opening and earn 125,000 Hilton Honors points.
+The card’s offer when he applied was: Spend $2,000 within three months of account opening and earn 125,000 Hilton Honors points.
+(This offer has since expired.)

 “This improvement to my rental property allowed me to qualify for this welcome bonus all in one shot,” he said.